-The ICI was established by President Ferdinand Marcos Jr. on September 11 to investigate allegations of multi-billion-peso corruption in flood control and other public infrastructure projects.
+The ICI was established by President Ferdinand Marcos Jr. on September 11 to investigate allegations of multi-billion-peso corruption in public infrastructure projects over the past 10 years.

 Topics in this story